Eth-Bangkok-MaiTai-Wallet/mai-thai-wallet/README.md

 # Mai Thai Wallet
-“Just as the Mai Tai evokes feelings of relaxation and adventure, your wallet can aim to make blockchain interactions feel less intimidating and more inviting, especially for beginners.”
+"Just as the Mai Tai evokes feelings of relaxation and adventure, your wallet can aim to make blockchain interactions feel less intimidating and more inviting, especially for beginners."

 ## Introduction